Rebuilding Broken GTFS Shapes: How We Redraw the World's Transit Maps

 If you have ever tried to build a map from a raw GTFS feed, you have probably discovered an uncomfortable truth: a lot of them are broken.
 Not in the catastrophic, feed-won't-parse sense.
 In the quieter, more infuriating sense.
 The trips are there.
 The stops are there.
 The schedule is there.
 But the shape of the route — the actual line you want to draw on a map — is missing, sparse, or plainly wrong.

-At trains.fyi we track more than 130 rail networks worldwide, and we would estimate that somewhere around a third of the feeds we ingest have shape data that is not really fit to render.
-This post is about how we solve that, without calling out any agency by name, because honestly, we feel for them.
+At trains.fyi we track more than 130 rail networks worldwide, and somewhere around a third of the feeds we ingest have shape data that is not really fit to render.
+This post is about how we handle that.

 The problem, briefly